 Ed has served as a guest speaker on estate planning and tax matters for the American Law Institute-American Bar Association (ALI-ABA), American Law Institute-Continuing Legal Education (ALI-CLE), the Connecticut Probate Assembly, the Federal Tax Institute of New England, the Estates and Probate Section of the Connecticut Bar Association, the Estates and Trusts Section of the Hartford County Bar Association, the University of Connecticut Income Tax School Program, and the Institute for Paralegal Education.
-He also has written articles which have appeared in various periodicals and legal study guides.
-Ed co-authored, "When IRS Actuarial Tables Don't Apply in Valuing Interests," Estate Planning Journal, February 2005 (with Gregory A. Hayes), as well as an article on the tax planning uses of intrafamily loans entitled, "Low Federal Interest Rates Are An Opportunity To Help Clients Shift Wealth From One Generation To Another With Little Or No Gift Tax Implications," Financial Planning magazine, May 1, 2002.
-Most recently, Ed co-authored a chapter on estate, gift and generation-skipping transfer taxes, which treatise is entitled "Connecticut Continuing Legal Education: A Practical Guide to Estate Planning in Connecticut."
+He also has written articles which have appeared in periodicals and legal study guides.
+Ed co-authored "When IRS Actuarial Tables Don't Apply in Valuing Interests" for the Estate Planning Journal with Gregory A. Hayes, as well as an article on the tax planning uses of intrafamily loans entitled, "Low Federal Interest Rates Are An Opportunity To Help Clients Shift Wealth From One Generation To Another With Little Or No Gift Tax Implications," for Financial Planning Magazine.
+Ed also co-authored a chapter on estate, gift and generation-skipping transfer taxes, which treatise is entitled "Connecticut Continuing Legal Education: A Practical Guide to Estate Planning in Connecticut."